php-fig/fig-standards/accepted/PSR-7-http-message.md

      * @param null|int $port The port to use with the new instance; a null value
      *     removes the port information.
      * @return self A new instance with the specified port.
-     * @throws \InvalidArgumentException for invalid ports.
+     * @throws \InvalidArgumentException for transformations that would result
+     *     in a state that cannot be represented as a valid URI reference.
      */
     public function withPort($port);